SYBIL

 What is a price?

-The naive answer: a price reflects the fundamental value of a thing.
+The textbook answer: a price reflects the fundamental value of a thing.
 Supply and demand discover the true worth of goods and services through the mechanism of exchange.
-Prices are information — they tell us what things are really worth.
+Prices are information.
+They tell us what things are really worth.

 This is wrong.

 Consider: United States Steel Corporation generates $20 billion in revenue annually, produces 100 million metric tonnes of steel, and built the infrastructure of a nation.
-At the time of this writing, its market capitalization is approximately $6 billion.
+Its market capitalization at the time of this writing is approximately $6 billion.

 Dogecoin is a cryptocurrency created as a joke, featuring a Shiba Inu dog as its mascot.
 It produces nothing.
 It builds nothing.
 It serves no function except to be traded.
 Its market capitalization: $10 billion.